FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 What are the requirements for admission?

-To be considered for admission, families must agree agree with our mission, vision, and Statement of Faith.
+To be considered for admission, families must agree with our mission, vision, and Statement of Faith.
 All families must be in alignment with the core beliefs and values of our co-op, and must have at least one child who is 3 years old or older.
-An admissions interview is also required to ensure mutual fit and to answer any questions about our program.
-Additionally, a non-refundable registration fee must be submitted to secure your place in the co-op upon acceptance.
+The admission process begins when you fill out the registration form and submit the $200 non-refundable registration fee.
+Once your registration form is received with payment, our Leadership Team will process your registration and contact you to schedule an in-person family interview.
+Please note that acceptance to our program is contingent upon ensuring a mutual fit with our co-op community and a clean background check for each adult volunteer.

 Registration Fee

 Every family is required to pay a non-refundable $200 registration fee.
 The fee helps cover building costs, supplies, system setup, enrollment, and insurance, among other expenses.
-Returning families: the registration fee is reduced to $100 if registered before May 2026.
+Returning families: the registration fee is reduced to $100 if registered by April 30, 2026.

 Daycare